SouchonTheo/SouchonTheo/README.md

 I'm currently working on two projects that will make daily life better for individuals.

 ### 🌱 Learnings
-I'm now learning how to use tools that are specialized to the Tezos blockchain.
+- I'm now learning how to use tools that are specialized to the Tezos blockchain.
+- c++
+- rust

 ### 📫 How to reach me
 - 📧 souchontheo24@gmail.com